 The short answer

 Kneading is a behavior cats learn as nursing kittens that persists into adulthood for multiple reasons: comfort-seeking, scent-marking you as their territory, pre-sleep nesting, and yes, sometimes contentment that echoes the security of nursing.
+Research suggests the rhythmic motion stimulates the release of oxytocin and endorphins—bonding hormones that reinforce the behavior’s self-soothing effect.
 It’s usually a sign of trust, but the context matters.

 Where kneading starts: the nursing instinct

 Kittens knead their mother’s belly while nursing.
 The rhythmic pressure stimulates milk flow, and the behavior becomes paired with warmth, safety, and a full stomach.
-Most cats retain this behavior into adulthood even after weaning—the same way some humans find comfort in a childhood blanket when stressed.
+According to the Cornell Feline Health Center, most cats retain this behavior into adulthood even after weaning—the same way some humans find comfort in a childhood blanket when stressed.

 But adult cats don’t knead because they’re seeking milk.
 The behavior has evolved past its original function.